Mofahdi/VASP_2_Wannier90/README.md

 <dt><code>pymatgen</code></dt>
 <dd>Before you install <code> pymatgen</code>, you have to install critical dependencies.
 Please click on this [link](https://github.com/materialsproject/pymatgen) for more info on how to install <code>pymatgen</code>.

-The method I implemented to install pymatgen is through running the following in the command line:
+The method I implemented to install pymatgen is through running the following in the command line:<br />
 <code> conda install -c conda-forge pymatgen </code>

 please use this link for the instructions on how to install pymatgen